 What are they?

-Nitrogen oxides are a group of seven gases and compounds composed of nitrogen and oxygen.
-The two most common and hazardous nitrogen oxides are nitric oxide and nitrogen dioxide.
-Nitrous oxide, commonly called laughing gas, is a greenhouse gas that contributes to climate change.
+Nitrogen oxides are a group of seven gases and compounds composed of nitrogen and oxygen, sometimes collectively known as NOx gases.
+The two most common and hazardous oxides of nitrogen are nitric oxide and nitrogen dioxide.
+Nitrous oxide, commonly called laughing gas, is a greenhouse gas that contributes to global warming.

-Nitrogen oxides are emitted from vehicle exhaust, and the burning of coal, oil, diesel fuel, and natural gas, especially from electric power plants.
+Nitrogen oxide pollution is emitted from vehicle exhaust, and the burning of coal, oil, diesel fuel, and natural gas, especially from electric power plants.
 They are also emitted by cigarettes, gas stoves, kerosene heaters, wood burning, and silos that contain silage.

 Nitrogen dioxide is used to produce rocket fuels and explosives.

 Nitrous oxide is emitted during agricultural and industrial activities, and during combustion of fossil fuels and solid waste.
-It is used as an anesthetic.
+Additionally, it is used as an anesthetic.

 Where are Nitrogen Oxides found?